-Surveillance cameras include closed circuit television, automatic number plate recognition systems, and any other systems for recording or viewing visual images for surveillance purposes, any systems for storing, receiving, transmitting, processing or checking images or information obtained by such systems, or any other systems associated with, or otherwise connected with these systems.
+Surveillance cameras include closed circuit television, automatic number plate recognition systems, dash cams and any other systems for recording or viewing visual images for surveillance purposes, any systems for storing, receiving, transmitting, processing or checking images or information obtained by such systems, or any other systems associated with, or otherwise connected with these systems.
 The generic terms ‘CCTV’ and ‘images’ are used for ease of reference.

 CCTV images identify living individuals and are, therefore, personal data.
 This means that the use of CCTV is covered by the data protection legislation, regardless of the size of the system or organisation.

-The CCTV guidance published by the Commissioner is to assist controllers to understand and comply with their responsibilities and the obligations imposed on them by the data protection legislation when CCTV is installed.
+The guidance published by the Commissioner is to assist controllers to understand and comply with their responsibilities and the obligations imposed on them by the data protection legislation when CCTV is installed.